AdiyatSattar/CSE310HW1/README.md

 ### Running the Proxy Server

 To run the **proxyserver.py** file:
-1. Open a command prompt and navigate to the directory containing the file: cd OneDrive/Desktop/Sattar-Adiyat-assignment1
+1. Open a command prompt and navigate to the directory containing the file.
+For example: cd OneDrive/Desktop/Sattar-Adiyat-assignment1
 2. Run the proxy server:
 python proxyserver.py